Pacific Palisades – ISO 200, f8, (1/680, 1/170, 1/40) – Lossless

 Uncompressed captures 14-bits per pixel, which creates RAW files that are roughly 50.6MB.

-Lossless captures 12-bits per pixel, which creates RAW files that are roughly 24.9MB.
+Lossless captures 14-bits per pixel, but compressed the data creates RAW files that are roughly 24.9MB.

 Shooting uncompressed creates files that are roughly 100% larger in file size.